YadavAkhileshh/Alien-Invasion-Defense/Contributing.md

 Project-Guidance/
 ├── .github/                   # GitHub-related configurations such as workflows, issue templates, etc │
-├──.vscode/                    # AI-related code, scripts, or documentation │
+├──.vscode/                    # Settings files are included here │
-├── assets/                    # Files and scripts related to blockchain projects │
+├── assets/                    # All the assets like images are inserted here │
-├── classes/                   # Desktop application code and resources │
+├── classes/                   # Some script files are added here │
-├── Contributors/              # Documentation, research papers, or notes │
+├── Contributors/              # Shows about who all are the contributors │
-├── entrance/                  # IoT-related code, configurations, and resources │
+├── entrance/                  # Entry point of the project │
-├── images/                    # Machine learning models, scripts, and data files │
+├── images/                    # All the images included in the project │
-├── login/                     # Code and resources for mobile app development │
+├── login/                     # Login page in the project │
-├── signup/                    # Web development-related files such as HTML, CSS, JavaScript.
-│
+├── signup/                    # Sign Up page in the project │
-├── a-Photoroom.png            # Files for the website component of the project.
+├── a-Photoroom.png
 │
 ├── a.png
 ├── alien-defense-logo.jpeg